LuckyMonkeyMayor/LuckyMonkey/README.md

+Currently Trying to Get listed on Coin Market Cap - Will have updates!

 Disclaimer

 Please note that all cryptocurrencies carry inherent risks.
 Always conduct thorough research before engaging in any crypto-related activities.
 By interacting with the Lucky Monkey Coin project, you acknowledge and accept these risks.